reverie-rs/reverie/docs/syscall-patch.md

 03: <a_new_function>: ; a new function prologe
 ```
   This have a similar impact as the first case.

+Afer patching, the syscall instruction will be relocated into a special page with a specific address,
+so that it won't trigger further seccomp event.

 ## two level jumping to the trampoline
 After we identify patchable syscall site, we can generate stub page(s) to jump into, the stub page(s)